 The following is a guest post by Tony Giles, author of Seeing the World My Way.

-Rome, is the capital city of Italy.
+Rome is the capital city of Italy.

 Italy’s capital is an ancient area where the Roman Empire began 2,800 years ago.
-Notable archaeological buildings, such as the Colosseum, Pantheon and the Forum Romanum ruins, bared witness to the vast civilization that existed centuries ago.
+Notable archaeological buildings, such as the Colosseum, Pantheon and the Forum Romanum ruins bared witness to the vast civilization that existed centuries ago.

-Vibrant modern day Rome is a reflection of its 14th-16th century renaissance period, illustrated by the crowded Piazza Navona, Piazza Popolo and Piazza di Spagna, plus the Piazza del Campidoglio, re-designed by Michelangelo.
+Vibrant modern day Rome is a reflection of its 14th-16th century Renaissance period, illustrated by the crowded Piazza Navona, Piazza Popolo, and Piazza di Spagna, plus the Piazza del Campidoglio, re-designed by Michelangelo.

-The combination of stylish architectural extravagance, vast vociferous crowds and an important church, conjure a vivid picture of Rome, both during the renaissance and today.
+The combination of stylish architectural extravagance, vast vociferous crowds, and an important church, conjure a vivid picture of Rome, both during the renaissance and today.

 However, what is the significance to a blind person?
 Indeed, even to someone daring to travel with sight loss?

-I’ve spent the last thirteen years travelling solo around the world blind.
+I’ve spent the last thirteen years traveling solo around the world blind.
 This came from a desire to be independent and challenge myself.